carlip85/TurretNamer/README.md

 5. Enter PIN (Must be 4 numbers)
 6. Slide to select how much ammo to place (By the stack)

-It is VERY important the turret has power, it does not need to be on but only 'plugged in'.
+It is VERY important the turret has power, it does not need to turned on, but it must be "powered".
+You must also have a tribe/rank system as it will add a menu to the main wheel.

 Once you have everything chosen you must push the SET button.